Categories of Lagrangian Correspondences in Super Hilbert Spaces and Fermionic Functorial Field Theory: Introduction

-Things are very different in Riemannian signature: If $X$ is a \emph{Riemannian} bordism between $Y_0$ and $Y_1$, there is no well-posed Cauchy problem.
-The time evoluation operator can still be defined by $Q_X\varphi_0 = \varphi_1$ if $\varphi_i = \Phi|_{Y_i}$ with $D_X \Phi = 0$.
+Things are very different in Riemannian signature: If $X$ is a \emph{Riemannian} bordism between~$Y_0$ and $Y_1$, there is no well-posed Cauchy problem.
+The time evaluation operator can still be defined by $Q_X\varphi_0 = \varphi_1$ if $\varphi_i = \Phi|_{Y_i}$ for some spinor $\Phi$ on $X$ with $D_X \Phi = 0$.
 However, in the Riemannian case, $Q_X$ is far from unitary: It is unbounded, a reflection of the fact that the Cauchy problem is not solvable for each $\varphi_0$.
-Nevertheless, its graph $L_X = \graph(Q_X)$ is still a well-defined Lagrangian in $\Pi V_{Y_0} \oplus V_{Y_1}$, which in this case gives a morphism in $\Lag^d$ of type (2).
+Nevertheless, its graph $L_X = \graph(Q_X)$ is still a~well-defined Lagrangian relation.
 This gives a functorial field theory

-defined on the Riemannian spin bordism category, which, in contrast to the case of Lorentzian signature, requires the full category $\Lag^d$ as target category.
+defined on the Riemannian spin bordism category, which, in contrast to the case of Lorentzian signature, requires non-graphical Lagrangians in the target category $\LagRel$.
+This theory was sketched in \cite[Remark~3.16]{LudewigRoos}.

-In order for the \emph{Lorentzian} solution operator $Q_X$ to be well-defined, we need the Lorentzian manifold $X$ to be globally hyperbolic, as this is the correct setting to solve wave equations \cite{BGP}.
-However, by the famous theorem of Bernal-Sanchez \cite{BernalSanchez}, such manifolds are diffeomorphic to $Y \times [0, 1]$, with $Y$ being the spacelike slice.
+We remark that in order for the \emph{Lorentzian} solution operator $Q_X$ to be well defined, we need the Lorentzian manifold $X$ to be globally hyperbolic, as this is the correct setting to solve wave equations \cite{BGP}.
+However, by the famous theorem of Bernal--S\'anchez \cite{BernalSanchez}, such manifolds are diffeomorphic to $Y \times [0, 1]$, with $Y$ being the spacelike slice.
 Hence there are no topologically interesting bordisms in the Lorentzian setting.
 Again, this is in stark contrast to the \emph{Riemannian} setup, where many topologically distinct bordisms exist.
 It is intriguing to think that this topological information is already contained in the Lorentzian field theory, but it only becomes visible after ``Wick rotation'', a point of view the author learned from Dan Freed.

-From a physical point of view, the $\Lag^d$-valued field theory described above is ``first-quantized'', i.e., describing a one-particle system.
-Second quantization is then given by postcomposing with the exponential functor
+From a physical point of view, the field theory described above is ``first-quantized'', i.e., describing a one-particle system.
+Second quantization should then be given by postcomposing with the exponential functor